Skip to content

 Response

-A successful request returns a 200 OK status code and a JSON object containing the full details of the guest after the update.
+A successful request returns a 201 Created status and a JSON object with the full guest record after the update.

 {